wikifactory/stepcode-example/README.md

     cd ../../stepcode-example
     make

-which you can then use to read a step file and write it out again:
+which you can then use to read a step file and write it out again by running:

-    ~/w/s/stepcode-example> env LD_LIBRARY_PATH="../sc-install/lib:../stepcode/ap242/lib:$LD_LIBRARY_PATH" ./p21mini silla.step
+    env LD_LIBRARY_PATH="../sc-install/lib:../stepcode/ap242/lib:$LD_LIBRARY_PATH" ./p21mini silla.step

+getting output like this:

     Reading Data from /home/rakete/wikifactory/step/stepcode-example/silla.step...

     HEADER read: